eitellauria/eitellauria.github.io/_pages/publications.md

     <li>Lauría E., Baron J., Devireddy M., Sundararaju V., Jayaprakash S. (2012), "Mining academic data to improve college student retention: An open-source perspective", Proceedings of LAK 2012 (Learning Analytics and Knowledge Conference), Vancouver, BC, Canada, April 29-May 2, 2012. <a href="https://dl.acm.org/doi/10.1145/2330601.2330637">https://dl.acm.org/doi/10.1145/2330601.2330637</a>.</li>

-     <li>Lauría E. , Baron E. (2011), “Mining Sakai to Measure Student Performance: Opportunities and Challenges in Academic Analytics”,  Proceedings of ECC2011 (Enterprise Computing Community Conference 2011) , Marist College, Poughkeepsie, NY, June 2010.</li>
+     <li>Lauría E., Baron E. (2011), “Mining Sakai to Measure Student Performance: Opportunities and Challenges in Academic Analytics”,  Proceedings of ECC2011 (Enterprise Computing Community Conference 2011) , Marist College, Poughkeepsie, NY, June 2010.</li>

-     <li>Lauría E. , Greco C. (2010), “OLAP for financial analysis and planning: a proof of concept”, Proceedings of ICSOFT 2010 (5th International Conference on Software and Data Technologies) / DMIA2010 (International Workshop on Data Management and Information Analytics), Athens, Greece, July 2010.<a href="https://www.scitepress.org/Link.aspx?doi=10.5220/0003042603470355"> DOI:10.5220/0003042603470355</a>.</li>
+     <li>Lauría E., Greco C. (2010), “OLAP for financial analysis and planning: a proof of concept”, Proceedings of ICSOFT 2010 (5th International Conference on Software and Data Technologies) / DMIA2010 (International Workshop on Data Management and Information Analytics), Athens, Greece, July 2010.<a href="https://www.scitepress.org/Link.aspx?doi=10.5220/0003042603470355"> DOI:10.5220/0003042603470355</a>.</li>

      <li>Belardo S. Crnkovic J., Lauría E., "Developing an Instrument to Measure Trust in Organizations", Proceedings of Conf-IRM 2008 (International Conference on Information Resources Management), Niagara Falls, Canada, May 18-20, 2008.<a href="https://aisel.aisnet.org/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1018&context=confirm2008"> (AISeL link)</a>.</li>

      <li>Fisher C., Lauría E., Matheus C.,  “In search of an accuracy metric", Proceedings of the  12th international Conference on Information Quality (ICIQ-2007), Massachusetts Institute of Technology, November 2007.<a href="http://mitiq.mit.edu/iciq/pdf/in%20search%20of%20an%20accuracy%20metric.pdf"> (MIT IQ link)</a>.</li>

-     <li>Klingenberg, B., Lauría, E .,"Teaching the Global Dimensions of Technology Management: A Framework for Course development", Proceedings of PICMET ' 07, Portland, OR, August 2007. <a href="https://ieeexplore.ieee.org/document/4349469">DOI: 10.1109/PICMET.2007.4349469</a>.</li>
+     <li>Klingenberg, B., Lauría, E.,"Teaching the Global Dimensions of Technology Management: A Framework for Course development", Proceedings of PICMET ' 07, Portland, OR, August 2007. <a href="https://ieeexplore.ieee.org/document/4349469">DOI: 10.1109/PICMET.2007.4349469</a>.</li>

      <li>Lauría E., March A., "Misplacing the code: An examination of data quality issues in Bayesian text classification for automated coding of medical diagnoses", Proceedings of IRMA 2007 (Information Resource Management Association) International Conference, Vancouver, May 2007. <a href="https://www.irma-international.org/proceeding-paper/misplacing-code-examination-data-quality/33303/">(IRMA link)</a>.</li>